aritter/CS-7650-sp22/about.md

 ### Participation - 5%

-You will receive credit for asking and answering questions related to the homework on Piazza, engaging in discussion in class and generally for participating in the class.
+You will receive credit for asking and answering thoughtful questions related to the course content on Piazza, engaging in discussion in class and generally for participating in the class.
 There are many ways to show participation in the class.
 Asking a question that is marked as a "good question" by an instructor on Piazza, or having an answer that is marked as an "endorsed answer" is one example.
-Please be polite and respectful towards the TAs and other students in the class.
+Please be polite and respectful towards TAs and other students in the class.

 ### Final Project - 20%